tamton23/primekg-vn-icd10-omop/README.md

 Web scraping is optimized using `ThreadPoolExecutor` and divided into five tiers of authority. **Notably, the system automatically translates keywords into English** when querying international tiers.

-The overall graph contains **76,415 directed edges**, distributed with precise data lineage across the following authority tiers:
+The overall graph contains **76,415 directed edges**, distributed with precise data lineage and direct link attribution across the following authority tiers:

 1. **Tier 1 (VN Official):** `gov.vn`, `tapchiyhocduphong.vn`, `vjmed.org.vn`, `vjid.vn`, `yhth.vn`, etc.
    * **Data Contribution:** 36,269 edges (**47.46%** of the graph)